What is a hotel operating system?

 - Offers a mobile-friendly booking engine to help you increase direct bookings

-- Has a channel manager that will effectively distribute your room inventory to the OTAs you’re connected to
+- Has a channel manager for efficient room inventory management and sync with OTAs

 - Includes comprehensive business analytics so you can make data-based decisions